NTTDATA-UK/shouty.java/CONTRIBUTING.md

 In order to maintain updates from cucumber-ltd, and to support contributing back, we use GitFlow

-`master` branch is the MagenTys repository master
+`master` branch is the NTT DATA repository master

 `upstream_master` branch tracks the Cucumber Ltd master branch.